-In Africa, intentional poisoning is having a dire effect on vultures.
+Intentional poisoning is having a dire effect on vultures in Africa.
 It comes in two forms primarily.
 Lions are poisoned so they don't prey on livestock and their carcasses are then consumed by vultures.
 Or, vultures are intentionally poisoned by elephant poachers since circling vultures could tip off anti-poaching patrols to the location of illegal killings.

 Either way, the decline of vital vulture populations across the continent is rapidly approaching that documented in Asia.
 WCS is working to stop the carnivore-livestock conflicts at the heart of the problem.